 Results can sometimes be inaccurate, and COVID-19 tests are also just a snapshot of the overall picture.
-The most important factor when it comes to avoiding infection is getting the vaccine (and the booster, if you’re eligible) (CDC, 2021b).
-If you’ve been vaccinated, getting tested is still a good idea if you know you’ve been exposed to someone who has tested positive.
-That’s because although your risk is reduced, you can still catch and transmit the virus after being fully vaccinated.
+The most important factor when it comes to avoiding infection is getting the vaccine (and the booster, if you're eligible) (CDC-b, 2021).
+If you've been vaccinated, getting tested is still a good idea if you know you've been exposed to someone who has tested positive.
+That's because although your risk is reduced, you can still catch and transmit the virus after being fully vaccinated.

 Remember: a COVID-19 test result isn’t the final word, even if you are already vaccinated.
-If you have symptoms of COVID-19 and your test is negative, consult with a healthcare provider about getting another test and consider isolating yourself from the other people in your home (CDC, 2021b).
+If you have symptoms of COVID-19 and your test is negative, consult with a healthcare provider about getting another test and consider isolating yourself from the other people in your home (CDC-b, 2021).
 Your healthcare provider will assess your symptoms and any exposures you might have had when deciding whether or not to send you for another test.

 Not every COVID-19 case requires an in-person evaluation by a healthcare professional.
 Studies have found that between roughly 20 and 30% of people who catch the coronavirus will be asymptomatic but still able to transmit the virus to others (Buitrago-Garcia, 2020).